Engine

 Designing gameplay that matches the narrative

 We decided that the robot was initially a helper robot that was assigned to help a family.
-Then we used that as a root to discuss the combat design for the character.
-This landed in that the robot should use mainly stealth to overcome the enemies, but it will also be able to pick up guard robots tasers and find objects in the environment that can be used for melee attacks.
+This became the basis for designing the mechanics for the player character.
+This landed in that the robot should use mainly stealth to overcome the enemies, but it will also be able to pick up guard robots tasers and find objects in the environment that can be used for melee attacks

 Doing Research